SKKU-ESLAB/CNN-on-flash/README.md

 # CNN-on-flash
-The goal of this project to run Convolutional Neural Network layers for flash-resident-matrices.
+The goal of this project is to run Convolutional Neural Network layers for flash-resident-matrices.
-Now gemm using ARM CPU is implemented.
+Now gemm using NEON for ARM CPU is implemented.

 ## References
-This project is implemented based on BLAS-on-flash and run using Arm Compute Library
+This project is implemented based on BLAS-on-flash and run using Arm Compute Library.
 * BLAS-on-flash  [https://github.com/microsoft/BLAS-on-flash][bof]
 * Arm Compute Library  [https://github.com/ARM-software/ComputeLibrary][acl]